larruda/advanced-blog-metrics/readme.txt

 == Changelog ==
+= 1.4.1 =
+* Bugfix: Automatic requests to Facebook made the "Facebook shares and likes" widget crash when the number of posts was very high.
+We fixed it by turning it into a "get data" button.
+* Bugfix: Starting date: average number's calculation of comments and posts per day use the good date range.

 = 1.4 =
 * Adds the "5 posts which generate the most Facebook shares and likes" widget.
 * Allows you to learn more about the virality of your posts.